 Site Impact Announces Investment in Digital Marketing Solutions with Acquisition of Mendez Media Marketing

-Site Impact joins forces with Mendez Media Marketing & Databyrd software, to become one of the country’s leading multi-channel digital marketing solutions.COCONUT CREEK, FLORIDA, UNITED STATES, August 1, 2022 /EINPresswire.com/ -- Site Impact, leading multi-channel solutions company, announces acquisition of California-based digital media marketing agency, Mendez Media Marketing, Inc. and sister software company, Databyrd.
+Site Impact joins forces with Mendez Media Marketing & Databyrd software, to become one of the country’s leading multi-channel digital marketing solutions.COCONUT CREEK, FLORIDA, USA, August 2, 2022 /EINPresswire.com/ -- Site Impact, leading multi-channel solutions company, announces acquisition of California-based digital media marketing agency, Mendez Media Marketing, Inc. and sister software company, Databyrd.

 This is an investment into Site Impact and advances the company’s strategic plan of expanding into California as well as growing in the digital media marketing space with attractive and exponential future growth potential.